antongolub/misc/packages/topoconfig/README.md

 }
 ```

-Meanwhile, the formats evolved (JSON, JSON5, YAML), config entry points were constantly changing.
+Meanwhile, formats have been evolving ([JSON5](https://json5.org/), [YAML](https://yaml.org/)), config entry points are constantly changing.
 These fluctuations, fortunately, were covered by tools like the [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig).
 ```js
 [
   'package.json',